 This website contains the reading material for CCHU9005 Food and Values, a common core course at the University of Hong Kong.

 Each topic page includes a list of required readings and other related learning resources.
+Please check the course outline for the schedule of lectures.

 - Philosophy – What is the philosophy of food?